remixtedi/QAssistant/README.md

 # QAssistant

-QAssistant is created for testers who is working for UI automation using Selenium and WebDriver.
+QAssistant is created for automation engineers and testers who are working for UI automation using Selenium and WebDriver.

 ## Installation